RandyHorsey/Linux---managing-files/README.md

-<h1>Manging files</h1>
+<h1>Linux - Manging Files</h1>

 <h2>Description</h2>
 Using Linux commands to modify a directory structure and the files it contains.
-Alos, I used the nano text editor to add text to a file.
+Also, I used the nano text editor to add text to a file.
 <br />

 <h2>Linux commands</h2>